 Trucking companies and truck drivers must maintain their trucks in a safe condition, repair them when necessary, and inspect the trucks for these issues before, during, and after a trip under federal regulations.
 Many preventable truck accidents are caused when brakes fail, tires blow out, and other maintenance problems are ignored.
 In some cases, a maintenance company that is responsible for the truck’s repairs could also face liability.

 Were you or a family member injured or killed in a truck accident?
 Our dedicated and knowledgeable truck accident lawyers are here to pursue your claims against all liable parties and fight for the compensation you deserve.
-Call our Roswell office or start a live chat to schedule your free consultation to get answers to your questions and learn how we can assist you.
+Call our Roswell injury law office or start a live chat to schedule your free consultation to get answers to your questions and learn how we can assist you.